krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 in Little’s Law converge along a sufficiently long sample path.

 This redefinition has powerful implications.
-It shifts the question from "_what kind of system is this?_" to "_how does this system behave when we observe it over the long run?_"
+It shifts the question from "_what kind of system is this?_" to "_how does a single sample path for the system behave when we observe it over the long run?_"

 > The most important distinction now becomes whether the
-> system is **convergent** —whether the required limits exist—or **divergent**, meaning one or more limits do not exist.
+> sample path is **convergent** —whether the required limits exist—or **divergent**, meaning one or more limits do not exist.

-This distinction applies across the board: linear systems, non-linear systems, complex adaptive systems, and even chaotic ones can exhibit either convergent or divergent behavior and can transition from one type of behavior to the other depending upon their internal state.
-Sample path analysis and the constraints of Little's Law allow us to consider the question of convergence or divergence of an input-output system without having to consider the internal state of the system.
+This distinction applies across the board: linear systems, non-linear systems, complex adaptive systems, and even chaotic ones can exhibit either convergent or divergent sample path behavior and can transition from one type of behavior to the other depending upon their internal state.

+> Sample path analysis under the constraints of $L = \Lambda w$ allow us to consider the question of convergence or divergence of
+> an input-output system without having to know anything about the structure or internal state of the
+> system.

 ![Patterns of sample path average behavior](../assets/pandoc/sample_path_patterns.png){#fig:convergent-divergent}